Termite bites are not a common concern for humans. Sometimes when they are disturbed, they attack humans & bite them.

 These termites live in soil, feed mostly on wood, and attack any wooden structure nearby.
 These insects can also bite human flesh if, i.e., one’s finger gets in the way of their path while they are moving.

 These types of termites live in wood and feed on cellulose.
-They do not have a hive or nest but rather live inside wooden structures such as walls and buildings.
+They do not have a hive or nest but live inside wooden structures such as walls and buildings.

 Drywood Termites can also bite human skin while being aggressive because of fear of some foreign danger.